gwmtm/weaving-an-empire-audio-guide/stops/6-en.md

 In addition to creating their own unique authority symbols, the Inka also assumed the right to use sacred imagery or materials from other Andean cultures.

-This tunic (91.843) is covered with a repeating pattern of the Andean eight-pointed star.
+This tunic is covered with a repeating pattern of the Andean eight-pointed star.
 Throughout the Andes, the eight-pointed star held many sacred meanings and religious uses.
 It symbolized directions, time and structures of the universe.
-While this star appears in many Andean textiles made in a variety of regional-specific ways, it is mimicked in _this_ tunic using the interlocked tapestry-weaving technique – the standard weaving practice for the finest Inka garments, requiring more yarn and more labor to execute.
+While this star appears in many Andean textiles made in a variety of regional-specific ways, it is mimicked in this tunic using the interlocked tapestry-weaving technique – the standard weaving practice for the finest Inka garments, requiring more yarn and more labor to execute.